alexfernandez/loadtest/README.md

 #### `--cores number`

 Start `loadtest` in multi-process mode on a number of cores simultaneously.
-Useful when a single CPU is saturated.
 Forks the requested number of processes using the [Node.js cluster module](https://nodejs.org/api/cluster.html).
+Default: half the available CPUs on the machine.

-In this mode the total number of requests and the rps rate are shared among all processes.
+The total number of requests and the rps rate are shared among all processes.
-The result returned is the aggregation of results from all cores.
+The result shown is the aggregation of results from all cores.

-Note: this option is not available in the API, where it runs just in the provided process.
+Note: this option is not available in the API, since it runs just within the calling process.

+**Warning**: the default value for `--cores` has changed in version 7+, from 1 to half the available CPUs on the machine.
+Set to 1 to get the previous single-process mode.

 #### `--timeout milliseconds`